 During the COVID-19 pandemic, the Mount Sinai Adolescent Health Center remains open Monday-Saturday to serve young people, ages 10-26 years old.

-However, in keeping with recommendations from the Centers for Disease Control and Prevention and the NYS Department of Health, we need to recommend that you stay home as much as you possibly can.
+However, in keeping with recommendations from the Centers for Disease Control and Prevention and the NYS Department of Health, we recommend that you stay home as much as you possibly can.
 You should only think about coming in to the Mount Sinai Adolescent Health Center if you have an immediate need.

 If you do not have MyChart or are a new patient, please call (212) 423-3000.
 You may be able to speak to a doctor on the phone, and can schedule an appointment if you have an immediate need.
 The Mount Sinai Adolescent Health Center provides confidential, compassionate health care at no cost to patients, regardless of immigration or insurance status.